chuckbe/chuckcms/docs/templates/london.md

 ---
 layout: default
-title: London
+title: London (ecommerce)
 parent: Templates
 nav_order: 6
 ---
-## The London Template
+## The London (ecommerce) Template

-The London template is a feature densed template with lots of customisation.
+The London (ecommerce) template is a feature densed template with lots of customisation.